serverlessworkflow/specification/specification.md

 This allows Serverless Workflow language to describe RESTful services in a portable way, as well as workflow runtimes to utilize OpenAPI tooling and APIs to invoke service operations.

-The workflow markup allows defining non-restful services and their operations using the `metadata` property of [functions definitions](#Function-Definition).
-Note that using the function definitions `metadata` to add proprietary information about service execution can break the portability of the workflow language, meaning your workflow model may not be executable on different platforms that do not understand it.

-Here is an example function definition for a service operation.
+Here is an example function definition for a RESTful service operation.

 ```json
 {